 Wake County SmartStart, Inc.

-The Wake County Pre-K program serves at-risk children and prepares them for success in school.
-Children in Pre-K attend a full school day, full school year program.
+The NC Pre-K program serves at-risk children and prepares them for success in school.
+Children in NC Pre-K attend a full school day, full school year program.
 The program is integrated with other early childhood programs in the community.
-Children participating in the Pre-kindergarten program may be served in licensed classrooms in the public schools, child care facilities or Head Start programs.
+Children participating in the NC Pre-K program may be served in licensed classrooms in the public schools, child care facilities or Head Start programs.

 Program Coordination and Evaluation

 In an effort to build the capacity of communities and families to prepare children for success in school and in life, Wake County SmartStart Program Coordination and Evaluation staff work with community stakeholders to develop activities to achieve the goals, objectives and outcomes articulated in the Wake County SmartStart strategic plan.
 Staff provide support and expertise and oversee other roles such as preparing community needs assessments, managing the Request for Proposal processes and participating in the development of staff funding recommendations.
 Staff also work with partners to develop annual evaluation plans and track implementation and outcomes for all funded activities; conduct partner site visits to assess progress toward program goals; participate in strategic planning; gather and analyze relevant data; and report findings to the North Carolina Partnership for Children (NCPC) and others as required and/or requested.

 Wake Connections, implemented by Wake County SmartStart and funded by the John Rex Endowment, provides a centralized, coordinated intake and referral system to match children and their families with home-based services.
 Through a web-based database, Wake Connections streamlines recruitment and outreach efforts in order to appropriately link children and families seeking services to available programs which can support the family's needs.
 Partners of the system serve young children, families, or pregnant mothers in Wake County.